Asia shares rise on more stimulus hopes but dollar loses steam

+Pan-regional Euro Stoxx 50 futures were down 1.41% , German DAX futures fell 1.38%, and FTSE futures were down 2.21% , suggesting gains in Asian shares will not carry over into Europe.

-The dollar nursed losses against major currencies as central banks' steps to solve a dollar shortage in funding markets started to gain traction.
+The dollar fell against major currencies as central banks' steps to solve a dollar shortage in funding markets started to gain traction.

-The U.S. House of Representatives is expected to pass a $2 trillion (1.64 trillion pounds) stimulus package later on Friday that will flood the world's largest economy with money to stem the damage caused by the pandemic.
+The U.S. House of Representatives is expected to pass a $2.2 trillion (1.80 trillion pounds) stimulus package that will flood the world's largest economy with money to stem the damage caused by the pandemic.

 The U.S. Federal Reserve has already slashed rates to zero and launched quantitative easing.
 The Fed will also take the unprecedented step of offering a direct backstop for corporate loans.